WebAssembly/component-model/design/mvp/CanonicalABI.md

 `yield`, in which case `yield` returns `1`.
 The language runtime and bindings generators should handle cancellation the same way as when receiving the `TASK_CANCELLED` event from `waitable-set.wait`.

-The guard preventing `async` use of `task.poll` when a `callback` has been used preserves the invariant that producer toolchains using `callback` never need to handle multiple overlapping callback activations.

 ### 🔀 `canon waitable-set.new`